 When the dust settled, Robertson pleaded helplessness, telling me he was stuck with whatever the staff told him.
 And they told him an evolving line of crap.

-So, by then, just two years ago, the lying was a RIOC tradition.
-Everyone was at it.
+So, by then, lying was an ingrained RIOC tradition.
+Everyone was doing it.

 The Lying Tradition Today At RIOC

 Acting president/CEO Shelton Haynes got a honeymoon from the media, starting with the day Boss Cuomo blew up Rosenthal’s job and left him standing in the debris.

 Dismay pushed me to dig deeper into Haynes history at RIOC, and I found that controversy started almost on Day One.

 In a plot to wreck the Roosevelt Island Youth Program, Haynes, a raw recruit, served as an evaluator on bidding.
 And a change in his score sheet, one number doctored, leading to a tie that denied RIYP a win, stood out.